scutan90/DeepLearning-500-questions/English version/ch02_MachineLearningFoundation/Chapter 2_TheBasisOfMachineLearning.md

 The basic idea of ​​the maximum expectation algorithm is to calculate it alternately in two steps:

-The first step is to calculate the expectation (E), using the existing estimates of the hidden variables, to calculate its maximum likelihood estimate**;
+The first step is to calculate the expectation (E), using the existing estimates of the hidden variables, to calculate its maximum likelihood estimate;

 The second step is to maximize (M) and maximize the maximum likelihood value found on the E step to calculate the value of the parameter.